adrianjhpc/cirrus-website/about/hardware.md

 There are 2 GPU compute nodes on Cirrus giving a total of 80 CPU cores and 8 GPU accelerators.

-The Cirrus Phase II GPU nodes added 36 Plainfield blades (single GPU node with two Intel processors and four GPUs).
-These blades are similar to the two existing blades in Cirrus (as detailed above), except that they have Intel CascadeLake processors (6248) and 2933 MHz memory.

 Infiniband fabric